 The third vintage from our Estate Pinot Noir vineyard yielded a phenomenal crop from all seven of our clones.
 From these, we culled a few tons from our favorite blocks, early in the season to produce our Estate Rosé.
 We based this vintage on the dense clone 943, the aromatic and bright 115, and the spicy Martin Ray heritage clone 37.

-The combination of clones and the intricacies resulting from the native ferment have resulted in a gorgeous Rosé, abundant in notes of tropical kiwi and passionfruit, ripe red apple and apricot, tart raspberry, and zesty pink grapefruit.
+The combination of clones and the intricacies resulting from the native ferment have resulted in a gorgeous Rosé, abundant in notes of ripe peach and raspberry, fresh citrus, wild strawberry, and subtle linden flower on the finish.
 This wine will surely pair amazingly with food as well as being an ideal easy drinker for an afternoon on the porch, with its juicy mouthfeel, and precise acidity.